QuenWi/Java300Challanges/ReadMe.txt

     It would not fit good in here.
 [115 Most Stones Removed with Same Row or Column]
     I don't understand this task.
+[120 Number of Islands]
+    This task exists two times in the document.